joehopkinson/UNIX-Shell-Implementation/README.rst

 - Command redirection
 - Environment Variables

 Created as part of the Operating Systems course at VU Amsterdam.

-shell.c & shell.h is my code, the additional framework was provided.
+The framework was provided by the course.

 The code received a 9.1/10